 Virtus Greater European Opportunities Fund overview

-VGEAX’s assets were spread across 45 holdings in September 2016, and it was managing assets worth $22.4 million.
-In June, the latest complete portfolio available, its equity holdings included Philip Morris International (PM), Heineken NV (HEINY), Randgold Resources (GOLD), Fresenius Medical Care AG & Co.
-(FMS), and SABMiller plc (SBMRY).
+The fund’s assets were spread across 42 holdings as of June 2016, and it was managing assets worth $29 million as of June’s end.
+As of March, its top ten equity holdings included Philip Morris International (PM), Anheuser-Busch Inbev (BUD), SAP (SAP), Fresenius Medical Care (FMS), and SABMiller (SBMRY).

 Portfolio changes in the Virtus Greater European Opportunities Fund

-VGEAX has the second smallest number of assets under management among the 12 funds in this review.
-Its assets are spread across just 45 holdings, and it is invested in just eight of 11 GICS (Global Industry Classification Standard) sectors.
-It is not invested in energy, telecom services, or utilities.
+VGEAX has the second fewest assets under management among the 12 funds in this review.
+Its assets are spread across just 42 holdings, and it’s invested in just seven of ten GICS (Global Industry Classification Standard) sectors.
+It’s not invested in the energy, telecommunications services, or utilities sectors.

 VGEAX is uniquely positioned.
-Unlike any other fund in this review, the fund has the consumer staples sector as its largest invested sector, forming a whopping 42% of the fund’s assets.
-Healthcare and consumer discretionary are other core sectors invested in by the fund.
-Along with information technology, the four sectors form a combined 81% of the portfolio.
+Unlike any other fund in this review, the fund has consumer staples as its topmost invested sector.
+The sector forms a whopping 44.6% of the fund’s assets.
+The healthcare and consumer discretionary sectors are other core sectors of the fund.
+Together, these three sectors form a combined 73% of VGEAX’s portfolio.

-In the next article, let’s see how the Virtus Greater European Opportunities Fund – Class A (VGEAX) has fared in YTD 2016 and what has contributed to its performance.
+In the next article, we’ll discuss how the fund has fared in year-to-date and what has contributed to its performance.